sisoe24/nukeserversocket/README.md

 1. Download the repository via the [releases page](https://github.com/sisoe24/NukeServerSocket/releases) or by cloning it from GitHub.
 2. Place the folder inside the _~/.nuke_ directory or into a custom one.
-3. Write `import NukeServerSocket` into your _menu.py_.
+3. Write `import nukeserversocket` into your _menu.py_.

-NOTES

-- If you use a custom plugin path, add the path in your init.py: `nuke.pluginAddPath('custom/path')`
-- The folder name must be named **NukeServerSocket**.
-- If you use [Nuke Tools](https://marketplace.visualstudio.com/items?itemName=virgilsisoe.nuke-tools), use the command `Nuke Tools: Add NukeServerSocket`.
+> If you use [Nuke Tools](https://marketplace.visualstudio.com/items?itemName=virgilsisoe.nuke-tools), use the command `Nuke Tools: Add NukeServerSocket`.

 ## 1.4.
 Usage